Transcendence of the Hodge-Tate filtration: Introduction

-\begin{remark} When the conditions of Theorem \ref{theorem:pdivTrans} hold, one can always find a model of $G$ over a complete discretely valued $L$ with CM, however it is not true that \emph{every} such model will have CM, even allowing for a finite extension of $L$.
-For example, over $\QQ_p$ the only extensions of $\QQ_p / \ZZ_p$ by $\mu_{p^\infty}$ with CM will be those with Serre-Tate coordinate a root of unity, however, after passing to $C$ all will have CM, as over $\Oc_C$ the extensions split. \end{remark}
+\begin{remark} When the conditions of Theorem \ref{theorem:pdivTrans} hold, one can always find a complete discretely valued field $L\subset C$ and a $p$-divisible group $G'/ \Oc_L$ such that $G'_{\Oc_C} \isoeq G$ and $G'$ has CM over $\Oc_L$.
+It is not typically true, however, that \emph{every} $G' /\Oc_L$ such that $G'_{\Oc_C} \isoeq G$ has CM, even after allowing a finite extension of $L$.
+For example, over the ring of integers of a finite extension of $\QQ_p$, the only extensions of $\QQ_p / \ZZ_p$ by $\mu_{p^\infty}$ with CM will be those with Serre-Tate coordinate a root of unity, however, after passing to $\Oc_C$ all will have CM, as over $\Oc_C$ the extensions split. \end{remark}

 \begin{remark} Theorem \ref{theorem:pdivTrans} can be used to produce transcendental elements of $C$ as follows: if $L$ is a complete discretely valued extension of $\QQ_p$ and $G$ is a formal group over $\Oc_L$ without CM, then we find that at least one of the period ratios of $G$ is contained in $\widehat{\overline{L}} \backslash \overline{L}$ (since any algebraic extension of $L$ is also discretely valued).
 The CM lifts of formal groups are well understood (cf. e.g. \cite{Gross-Canonical} and \cite{Yu-QuasiCan}) -- in particular, using the Gross-Hopkins period map it is easy to see that ``most" formal groups over complete discretely valued extensions of $\QQ_p$ do not have CM. \end{remark}